This vegetarian Fennel Spinach Stuffing recipe is made from scratch with bread and eggs. A hearty gluten free side dish for Thanksgiving!

 What Is Fennel?

-Fennel is a bulb-like vegetable that has a distinctive licorice or anise flavor.
-It's used a lot in Italian and Mediterranean cooking.
+Fennel is a bulbous, layered vegetable that has a distinctive licorice or anise flavor.
+It's commonly used in Italian and Mediterranean cooking.

-- Once the mixture has cooked, remove from heat and set aside.
+- Remove the skillet from the heat and set aside.

 How To Make The Egg Mixture